Updated August 19, 2023

 |Encapsulation Security Payload||Carries Encrypted data|

-We have learned the IPv6 Header format and the different components present in the Header.
-We have seen the significance of each component and how these components are different than that of the IPv4 protocol.
-We have also learned the different rule sets that should be taken into consideration while sequencing the header type.
+We have learned the IPv6 Header format and the different components present in the header.
+We have seen each component’s significance and how these components are different from those of the IPv4 protocol.
+We have also learned the different rule sets that should be considered while sequencing the header type.

 This has been a guide to IPv6 Header Format.
-Here we have discuss the introduction, Components and the sequence where ipv6 packets are arranged.
+Here we have discussed the basic concept, components, and the sequence where ipv6 packets are arranged.
 You can also go through our other suggested articles to learn more –